 I recently took over a semiconductor development team of approx. 100 people and am trying to implement our first set of OKRs.
 Recently, due to complaints from management and customers, we’ve found ourselves confronted with the problem that our projects take way too long!

-We set a target to reduce the development time of our projects and I now wanted to turn this into OKRs.
-How does this sound for an objective?
+We set a target to reduce the development time of our projects and I now want to turn this into OKRs.
+How does this sound for an Objective:

 O: Get Projects done within 24 months.

 In the end, it sounds like, your main goal here is happy customers and happy management.
-And while giving them exactly what they’re asking for is certainly one way to go about achieving it, my whole point is there may be other ways to skin this particular cat.
-Henry Ford has been famously credited with saying ‘“If I had asked people what they wanted, they would have said faster horses.”
+And while giving them exactly what they’re asking for is certainly one way to go about achieving it, there may be better ways to skin this particular cat.
+Henry Ford has been famously credited with saying “If I had asked people what they wanted, they would have said faster horses.”
 He was able to take his customer’s wants (faster horses) into consideration to identify what they need (a better way to get around).
-When you’ve found your team’s ‘better way to get around,’ that’s when you’ve found your objective.
+When you’ve found your team’s “better way to get around,” that’s when you’ve found your Objective.

 Well, Marcus, I hope this has been helpful for you.
 Thanks again for writing in and keep us updated on how OKRs are working for you and your team!

 Have a question for Dear Andy?
 Click here to submit your OKR queries.